i-need-coffee/react-course/README.md

 This project helps to understand how a pure react app looks like.
 This is not the way we would build apps normally, but it's a good way to understand how a pure react app works.

+### JS Review

+The project is just a recap of javascript code that would be necessary to know in order to use React.

 ### Pizza Menu